wc-duck/wc-duck.github.io-src/content/post/simple-polling-with-lambdas.md

 }
 ```

 Just by introducing a 5 line wrapper we can give the user all the ergonomics of the original `std::function` without much of the cost!
-We also have an API that is compatible with `c` and all the languages that can call `c` by just adding an:
+We also have an API that is compatible with `c` and all the languages that can call `c` by just adding a pre-processor check for `__cplusplus`:

 ```c++
 #if defined(__cplusplus)
 // ....
 #endif
 ```
-around our generated wrapper-function!

 # Numbers!

 But enough talk about perf without numbers!

 > Before we start, this is the standard disclaimer about micro benchmarks.
-They are hard and might be inacurate compared to a real world scenario etc. You know the drill!
+They are hard and might be inaccurate compared to a real world scenario etc. You know the drill!

 All this work has been done on my laptop with the following specs: